sabya-in/Machine-Learning/README.md

 R = Inital reward for faster and better reward searches;

 # Instructions to run
-  1. Files postfixed with _exp are for checking transition between different decision trees / banndits (slots)
+  1. Files postfixed with _exp are part of nbandit code for checking transition between different decision trees / banndits (slots)
-  2. Files postfixed with _nbandit is just nbandit implementation and shows how the Q_max and percent of optimum actions selected saturates
+  2. Files postfixed with _nbandit are part of nbandit code and shows how the Q_max and percent of optimum actions selected saturates
   3. The Main_exp and Main_nbandit are launcher files
   4. Once you launch you need to provide E,epsilon,R
   5. Next seed bell curve for each slot machine or bandit in our n-bandit problem